 To add a course, complete and sign a Change of Course Registration form (133K pdf) and submit it with your payment to the Office of the Registrar.
 Courses will not be added after the 6% period has elapsed.

-Students can choose to drop or delete individual courses from their timetable after the first day of term, but it must be done within the "drop period".
+Students can choose to drop or delete individual courses from their timetable after the first day of term, but it must be done within the "drop period" to avoid academic penalties.
 The last day to drop a credit course is within the first 10% of the term or session.

 To drop a course, complete and sign a Change of Course Registration form (133K pdf) and submit it to the Office of the Registrar.
 Courses dropped during this period have no academic penalty and do not appear on a student's official transcript.